Fernthedev/FernAPI/README.md

 # FernAPI
 This is meant to be an api for my forge mods (or other's) and plugins.
+This plugin is compiled in 1.8.9, but should work regaurdless of your mod/plugin's version unless it uses outdated libraries or other means of change.

 [f] = Forge